Bold and flavorful, Worcestershire Beef Jerky is a tried and true family favorite and our most requested flavor for camping and offroading!

 What if I don’t have a Dehydrator?

-I get asked a lot if you can make jerky in an oven.
+We get asked a lot if you can make jerky in an oven.
 Of course you can!

 Prepare and marinate the meat exactly as above but instead of putting it onto dehydrator trays, preheat the oven to the lowest temperature it will preheat to.
 Usually this is 170 – 175 degrees F.

-Position the racks to the upper-middle position.
+Position the oven racks to the upper-middle position.
 Line two large baking sheets with foil and then place a wire cooling rack onto each.
 This allows the meat to have some air flow.

 Lay the marinated beef strips out onto the wire racks and bake until it is dryer and considerably less spongy than it was going in.
 Much like a dehydrator, it is important to pay attention to the meat by moving the jerky around and rotating the trays.

 Feeling the jerky with your fingers is the best gauge of done-ness.
-Cooking times vary upon the thickness of the meat and this process can take anywhere from 2-5 hours.
+Cooking times vary upon the thickness of the meat and this process can take anywhere from 2-12 hours.
 Enjoy!

-So how do you make Worcestershire Beef Jerky?
+how to make Worcestershire Beef Jerky

 Beef Jerky is so simple to make.
 It can be made in the oven, but we prefer to use an electric food dehydrator.
+Owning a food dehydrator opens up a world of possibilities and beef jerky is one of our favorite things to experiment with and create!

 Guidelines for using an oven are included below, just in case you don’t have a dehydrator and want to give this recipe a try.

-Beef Jerky begins with a lean cut of meat, cut into strips.
 We use London Broil, which is a fancy name for a smaller beef top round roast (eye of round).
 The meat should be lean and not contain bones.

-We use between 1 – 2 pounds at a time, sliced into strips between 1/8 and 1/4 inch thick, any large fatty parts removed.
+We use between 1 – 2 pounds at a time, sliced into strips between 1/8 and 1/4 inch thick, with any large fatty parts removed.

-Place the bag into the refrigerator and marinate the meat for at least 12 hours, moving the meat around in the bag and flipping the bag occasionally to ensure that all meat gets flavored.
+Place the zip top bag into the refrigerator and marinate for at least 12 hours, flipping the bag occasionally and massaging the marinade into the meat.

-Once sufficiently dried, remove to resealable container or large ziploc bag and allow to rest and cool before sealing..
-Store in a cool place or the refrigerator for up to a month.
-Enjoy!
+Once sufficiently dried, remove to resealable container or large zip top bag and allow to rest and cool before sealing.

 Other Favorite Easy Jerky Recipes